|

 them showing non european influences.
 Would some brazilian rock

+art styles express the same thing?
 To be sure that the styles we create are really chronological

 ones, we have to be sure that their figures are separated by a long